Stuycs-K/final-project-10-ayushina/README.md

 ## Overview
 This is a bullet hell game in Processing inspired by Touhou.
 The player moves around shooting enemies while dodging enemy attack patterns.
 The player wins after killing the boss enemy and loses if they get hit too many times.
 ## Instructions
-open the project in Processing and run it click the Play button move with arrow keys
+make sure you have the Processing sound library open the project in Processing and run it click the Play button move with arrow keys